There is a six-step review process for faculty promotion in the College of Agriculture and Life Sciences:

 The College of Agriculture and Life Sciences Guidelines and Criteria for Promotion and Tenure were last revised in February 2001.
 The CALS Guidelines and Criteria for Promotion and Continuing Status were further revised in March 2014 to include separate guidelines/criteria for specialists and for agents.
 The appendices to these guidelines provide examples of the broad range of activities that may be appropriate to various types of faculty appointments in the college.
 The Guidelines for the Appointment to and Promotion of Professors of Practice (Instruction) were ratified in April 2017.
 All individual departments/schools and Arizona Cooperative Extension have written criteria as well.

 Part II: Designing a Strong Dossier

-All dossiers are due to the Office of the Vice President and Dean on November 1.
-Because CALS committees have deadlines to meet as well, it is critical that the format, procedures and deadlines be observed.
-The Office of the Provost requires that colleges submit an original hard copy plus an electronic copy once the college review is complete.
+Dossiers are due to the Office of the Vice President and Dean on November 1.
+Because CALS committees also have deadlines to meet, it is critical that the format, procedures and deadlines be observed.
+The Office of the Provost requires that colleges submit an original, single-sided hard copy plus an electronic version once the college review is complete.

 Please refer to the resources below to answer many questions.